Things to Do at University: The Student Bucket List

 Become a student rep or course rep

-Represent your cohort, develop your voice, get into rooms you wouldn't otherwise
+Represent your cohort, develop your voice, get into rooms you would not otherwise

 Have a proper conversation with one of your lecturers